Are you prepared for unexpected emergencies?

 12. Crank type shortwave radio with cell phone charger.

-13. Galvanized aluminum or steel garbage can to act as a Faraday Cage
+13. Galvanized aluminum or steel garbage can to act as a Faraday Cage to protect key electronics.

 See our suggested basic survival foods with a relatively long shelf life, some of which are: